Last edited on 21/Apr/2021

 … he entered once for all into the holy places, not by means of the blood of goats and calves but by means of his own blood, thus securing an eternal redemption.
 (Hebrews 9:12)

 The passage simply says that Jesus secured an eternal redemption; it doesn’t say that he did this for himself.
-Verse 14 makes it clear that the redemption was for us, not Jesus: “how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God.”
-The reference of him entering into the “holy places” by his own blood doesn’t say that he was saved by his own blood—it’s saying that Heaven was the place where Christ presented his perfect sacrifice to the Father for us.
+Verse 14 makes it clear that the redemption was for us, not Jesus: “how much more will the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purify our conscience from dead works to serve the living God” (Hebrews 9:14).
+The reference to him entering into the “holy places” by his own blood doesn’t say that he was saved by his own blood—it’s saying that Heaven was the place where Christ presented his perfect sacrifice to the Father for us.

 1. Study 8: The Nature of Jesus, www.christadelphians.com, accessed on 11 June 2018, <http://www.christadelphians.com/biblebasics/0803natureofjesus.html>